 Garnish with a little zest and cilantro before serving.

-A refreshing and healthy salad made with kohlrabi, cilantro, lime, jalapeño and a simple citrus vinaigrette.
+Refreshing and healthy Kohlrabi Slaw made with kohlrabi, cilantro, lime, jalapeño and a simple citrus vinaigrette.

 - Total Time: 20 mins